xihale/qask/README.md

 ## How to use

+0. Install tempermonkey script for cors bypassing from proj workplace or [greasyfork](https://greasyfork.org/zh-CN/scripts/550823-gm-fetch)
 1. Get token(any one is ok) from [Qwen Chat](chat.qwen.ai)
 2. configure token
-3. begin asking & have a good day!
+3. (permit cors bypassing &) begin asking & have a good day!

 ## Features